khoath/cpuminer-opt/README.md

 In msys shell cd to miner directory. cd /c/path/to/cpuminer-opt

-autogen.sh produces a missing ac_local but the compile still works.

-./autogen.sh

-The standard configure will work if you intend to run cpuminer from the msys shell.
-To be able to run it from a Windows command prompt you must manually specify the path to the crypto library.
-This does not always work so running from msys shell is recommended.

-To run in msys:
-./configure CFLAGS="-O3 -march=native" --with-curl --with-crypto

-To run in Windows:
-./configure CFLAGS="-O3 -march=native" --with-curl --with-crypto=/c/mingw/opt/windows_64/
-You may have to modify the path to suit your system.

-make

 Common procedure:

 build.sh and mingw64.sh are not supported for Windows at this time.